Passports on a map of the world to illustrate the keys to world travel

 What do you do if you are travelling abroad and ‘life happens’?
 Such as:

-• wifi not working
+• no access to wifi or ‘free-access’ is not working

 • unexpected rain storm